NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

     UpdateSystemOutputRequired(state, ActualZoneNum, SysOutputProvided, LatOutputProvided);

 These data are placed on the zone supply node for use in the correct step of `ZoneTempPredictorCorrector` to calulate the resulting zone temperature and humidity ratio.
 In current EnergyPlus calculations, the zone temperature is maintained at the thermostat set point temperature while the zone humidity ratio floats according to the humidity ratio entering the zone at the zone supply node **sensible** mass flow rate.
 It is not important at this time to actually provide the zone the correct mass flow rate, what is important here is to meet the zone sensible load exactly such that the zone temperature remains at the thermostat set point.
+Update: Zone return air heat gain calculations would be affected by a change in air mass flow rate.
+An attempt will be made to retain the sensible mass flow rate if possible.

     Node(SupplyAirNode).Temp = Temp;
     Node(SupplyAirNode).HumRat = HumRat;